Sakethbngr/Sakethbngr/README.md

 ## Master of Engineering in Robotics | Aspiring Innovator in Autonomous Systems

-I'm Saketh, an enthusiastic robotics engineer with a Master's from the University of Maryland, where I honed my skills in computer vision, machine learning, and path planning.
+I'm Saketh, an enthusiastic robotics engineer with a Master's from the University of Maryland, where I honed my skills in computer vision, AI/ML, data science and path planning.
 My drive for excellence is evident in my work, both academic and professional, where I leverage cutting-edge technologies to advance the field of autonomous systems.

 ### Currently Working On:
 - **Social Navigation:** Developing algorithms to enchance robot’s ability to navigate complex urban environments, emphasizing pedestrian and vehicle detection at street crossings for